Guillermo del Toro's Frankenstein dreams are alive

 Isaac, 46, had long known del Toro, but it was their first film together.
 For the actor, the collaborative experience reminded him of his breakthrough role with the Coen brothers.

-“It feel like doing ‘Llewyn Davis’ again.
+“It felt like doing ‘Llewyn Davis’ again.
 And I haven’t had that since,” Isaac says.
 “It’s the kind of feeling of a family all building this thing together in an incredibly communal way.”

 An awards player for Netflix